 In addition, PEAC Albany offers a growing range of online resources to assist classroom teachers in creating and adapting learning activities and programs to cater for their brighter students, including those who did not get into the program, but still need a greater challenge than most.

 Mrs Walker is a highly qualified and experienced, extension teacher.
-The staff and students at LGPS will also benefit from the experience and resources that she brings with her to Little Grove.
+The staff and students at LGPS also benefit from the experience and resources that she brings with her to Little Grove.